Paww Wavesound 3 ReviewCategories Headphones and Speakers

 - Solid metal build quality

 - Aesthetically pleasing design

-- Premium metal materials are quite heavy for long term use
+- Premium materials are quite heavy in long term use

 - Headphones don't get as loud as competitors

 - Noise cancelling causes treble to be muffled